bm2gii/usb-powered-relay/README.md

 ## HowTo

 	Usage: ./usbser2relay.sh <path_to_tty_device> <relay_number> <0|1>
-		   0: Turn the Relay ON
+		   0: Turn the Relay OFF
-		   1: Turn the Relay OF
+		   1: Turn the Relay ON

 **note**: you should run the script with root permission!